The See of Things

 “No dumb girl.
 The stars can’t control the sea any more than the wind.”

 “Then the moon?
-Did it make that stick?”
+Did it make that stick?
+Or the hand in the clouds?”

 “A moon making a stick.
+A hand in the clouds?
 A star sending objects across a sea.
 Don’t bother me with such nonsense,” the old woman scoffed.

 The snap in the old woman’s voice told the girl that she did not think it was nonsense at all.
 This encouraged the girl.
-More questions crowded against her pursed lips, yet she needed the old woman’s company too much to press on.
-But she could watch the next day and day after, she told herself, until the old woman, too busy at work, forgot she was watching.
-She’d then pull the answers herself, as if just things from the sand for knowing.
-The girl then stared up at the constellations in the sky and let the old woman’s words bounce off each star.
-With this, the old woman rose from the fire.
-She soon shuffled away, leaving the girl to sit alone in the darkness to wonder.
+More questions crowded her pursed lips.
+But she needed the old woman’s company too much to press further.
+She could instead watch the next day and day after, she told herself, until the old woman, busy at work, forgot she was watching.
+She’d pull the answers out herself, as if her own things for collecting.
+After such exchanges, the girl would often stare up at the constellations and let the memory of the old woman’s words bounce off each star.
+As the girl became lost in thought, the old woman would rise from the fire and shuffle away, leaving the girl to sit alone in the darkness in her wonder.

-The old woman held out the stick and felt for the object now squirming to be freed from her pocket.
-She knew the girl was watching, discerning its importance just as the old woman did.
+The old woman had never acknowledged the girl being witness to anything nor did she care for her company or opinion then or now as she held the stick upright with one hand and felt for the object in her pocket with the other.
+But she knew the girl was watching, discerning its importance just as the old woman did.
 The girl understood the measure of a thing was significant; she just didn’t understand her role in its finding.
-But the old woman, having watched many sunsets, and many girls who watched boats come in, knew there were those who lived not believing that the things they could see, could feel, or think were more extraordinary than what they deemed extraordinary to be.
+But the old woman, having watched many sunsets, and many girls who watched boats come in, would not tell her.
+She knew there were those who lived not believing that the things they could see, could feel, or think were more extraordinary than what they deemed extraordinary to be.
 They wished themselves to be, as things brought in by the sea, only found and nothing more.
 Was the girl one of these?
-The girl hadn’t decided, and it wasn’t the old woman’s work to decide for her.
+The girl hadn’t decided, and it wasn’t the old woman’s work to decide for her either.
 Each to their habit; each to their task until something more.

-The old woman knew there were others watching too.
-She had felt them move closer moments earlier, giving reason to her concern.
+The old woman knew there were others still watching too– the ghosts.
+She had felt them draw closer moments earlier, risking to leave the safety of their collective, giving more reason to her concern.
 To the people of this place, they appeared as shadows cast by clouds along the cliffs.
-But the old woman knew they were as dangerous as they were real.
-Like her, they possessed their own claim to the object she had pulled from the sea’s grasp.
-From the invisible hand to the darkness, many did, and it would continue to call out to all watching.
-Even the stars were at that time holding witness, camouflaged by the last light across the sky.
-But the shadows watching were not hers to deal with, nor were they part of the sea or constrained to these cliffs either.
-They, like the old woman and the waves, could move in many directions giving them as much power to disrupt its path, as any force who could sense its meaning.
-But what did it mean?
-How would it measure?
+But the old woman knew they were as dangerous as real.
+Like her, they desired to lay claim on such an object.
+From the invisible hand within the clouds to the darkness living in the cliffs, many did.
+Even the stars who were at that very time holding witness too, camouflaged by the last light across the sky, felt envy.
+But the ghosts were not hers to order, nor were they constrained to the cliffs either.
+They, like the old woman and the waves, could move in many directions giving them as much power to twist a thing to their purpose as could she.

-With one hand pressing the cord against the stick and the object concealed within her other fist, the old woman guided the measure.
-The sun paused its descent, and the wind softened to a whisper as they too watched the old woman at work.
-It did not take long before the rope began to vibrate and the etchings along the stick began to glow.
-The old woman struggled to keep her arm held high which confused the girl watching.
-She seemed to be in a new struggle with the object as if it did not want to be measured.
-But the old woman held firm, pressing it harder against the stick so it could complete its task.
-Each to a habit; each to a task, until something more.
-The old woman then peered up to the cliffs with narrowed eyes, and the girl felt an overwhelm of panic.
+The sun paused its final descent, and the wind softened to a whisper as they too watched.
+It did not take long before the rope began to shake and the etchings along the stick began to glow.
+The old woman struggled to keep her arm still.
+This confused the girl watching.
+It seemed the object did not want to be measured.
+But the old woman held firm, pressing it harder against the branch to complete the reading.
+Each to a habit, each to a task, until something more.
+The old woman then peered over her shoulder toward the cliffs with narrowed eyes, and the girl felt an overwhelm of panic.

-Seeing them in the cliffs now, their attention locked on the old woman, startled the girl.
+The girl noted the dark figures gathered along the edge of the highest cliff had descended into large rocks at its foot.
 It was a conflicting sensation.
-Watching their dark figures made her uneasy, but she also craved to draw closer, to hide in their numbers and listen to their whispers.
+Suddenly she craved to draw closer, to hide in their numbers and listen to their whispers.
 Did they know why the sea had fought so?
 As she continued to study their movement, their numbers seemed to multiply with each blink.
-The girl became lost in her watch, forgetting the old woman and the thing she measured.
+The girl became lost at their doubling in size, forgetting the old woman and the thing she measured.

 Chapter 3- The Place You Know But Not How